 If the vehicle being driven by the at-fault driver who injured you was an Uber or Lyft or a truck or commercial vehicle, then the liability insurance coverage limits may be higher.
 The at-fault driver and/or the vehicle owner may also have additional liability coverage through an umbrella policy.

-If you have questions on whether to sue the driver or owner of the vehicle after you have been injured in a car accident in Michigan for pain and suffering compensation and other economic damages, you can call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our experienced auto accident attorneys.
-You can also get help from an experienced car crash attorney by visiting our contact page or you can use the chat feature on our website.
+If you have questions on whether to sue the driver or owner of the vehicle after you have been injured in a car accident in Michigan call now (855) 781-7747 for a free consultation with one of our experienced car accident lawyers.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.